misaelburboa/loan-challenge/README.md

 The Backend is made using these AWS Serverless technologies

-- DynamoDB as database.
+- AWS DynamoDB as database.
-- API Gateway as the api handler (You can manage the stages and versioning there).
+- AWS API Gateway as the api handler (You can manage the stages and versioning there).
-- Lambda for the business logic.
+- AWS Lambda for the business logic.
-- CloudFront as CDN.
+- AWS CloudFront as CDN.
-- Lambda@Edge to support requests params modification.
+- AWS Lambda@Edge to support requests params modification.
-- S3 as files hosting.
+- AWS S3 as files hosting.
+- AWS Cognito to handle the user sessions.

+As you can see I tried to leverage the AWS services as much as I could.